Rebuilding and Renovation – ACME

 What changes did you propose?

 “Our first steps focused on the Station; we began to ask questions about whether it should be retained or not.
 In the previous plans, the station was to be demolished and replaced by a pedestrianised street, of sorts, and we thought it didn’t really make sense.
-You have the Harbour Arm, which is this great piece of marine infrastructure, which is being used in such an interesting way with all the businesses and activity going on there.
+You have the Harbour Arm, which is this great piece of marine infrastructure, being used in such an interesting way with all the businesses and activity going on there.
 Then we had the listed viaduct and swing bridge and it didn’t make sense to just break that link.
 So we wanted to find a way of keeping that link going.”

 Integration is key

 “One of the things we did was the boardwalk.
 When it comes to the end of the beach, it connects with the top part of the Harbour Arm.
-Historically, if you look at old photographs of the Arm, it was once a promenading area, but it was inaccessible after the harbour lost its function and we wanted to recreate that connection.
+Historically, if you look at old photographs of the Arm, it was once a promenading area.
+But, it was inaccessible after the harbour lost its function and we wanted to recreate that connection.
 It’s really important that the boardwalk finishes up at the top deck of the Harbour Arm.
 It means you can make a circular link.
 The Harbour Arm, in a way, is a dead end, and this way, with the Boardwalk, you have more options in the way you circulate.
 The spirit of the whole thing is to make it easy to use.”

 Duarte highlights the ethos behind ACME’s approach in Folkestone: “Collaboration is what makes Folkestone work.
 When you take someone on, hire them to your office or bring someone into your family, those people have to be committed to the vision for the long-term.
 The vision here is very much led by Sir Roger De Haan, but now a lot of people have latched on to that vision; they have got involved and are contributing to making Folkestone a great place to live.

 “It’s not just building some houses on the seafront, it’s more than that.
 It’s a range of different people raising up the town, and that’s why it’s working.
-We didn’t know it would be such an absorbing project, and we’re very happy that it is, we feel like we’re very much invested in the whole project.”
+We didn’t know it would be such an absorbing project, and we’re very happy that it is!
+We feel like we’re very much invested in the whole project.”

 Duarte and his team are now at an advanced stage of working up detailed designs for “Plot B”, which received planning permission in December 2018.
 The site is at the western end of the development, close to the Leas Lift, and will include 84 apartments and town houses.
-Work is expected to begin in late 2019.